Today's Articles

 ADA client, African Free School

 In their first year, they distributed 168 articles of clothing to school children.
 They became a prominent contributor to encouraging young Black children to attend school.
 Once slavery had been abolished in New York, the Black population grew.
 As a result, the city leaders, both Black and white, realized the increasing demand to educate these children.
 The women in the African Dorcas Association held weekly Wednesday meetings and elected officer positions to lead this organization.
-These meetings were held at the home of their president Margaret Francis.
+These meetings were held at the home of their president, Margaret Francis.
 Henrietta Green Regulus Ray acted as the African Dorcas Association's secretary.

 The clothing they made was given to the member's children's schoolmates, neighbors, and friends.
 The Association also unveiled the difference in the "gender dynamic within New York's Black activist community" because it was geared towards youths; it demonstrated a motherly and nurturing form of activism, which should not be confused with sexism.
-The overall activities of the society reflected on the "African Ethic," in which people collectively contributed various skills for a single cause to help Black youth get an education.
+The overall activities of the society reflected the "African Ethic," in which people collectively contributed various skills for a single cause to help Black youth get an education.

 New Poem Each Day